Photo : WA Grapevine Germplasm Collection vines, Manjimup, Western Australia

 A CONTINUING PLANT PEST CONTROL ORDER RELATING TO Diaporthe Ampelina IS IN PLACE AT THE MANJIMUP HORTICULTURE CENTRE, FIRST IMPLEMENTED ON 10TH MAY 2023.

-DPIRD BIO-SECURITY ALERT ADDITIONAL INFORMATION
+DPIRD BIO-SECURITY ALERT FOR DIAPORTHE AMPELINA PHOMOPSIS

 Why vine improvement?High vineyard establishment costs and therefore the life expectancy of a grapevine means it is crucial to use the best available planting material.
 Improved planting material increases the possibility of achieving desired yield and quality specifications and also assists with industry competitiveness.